Why Most People Never Escape Mediocrity (Even When They Try)

 Motivation spikes → temporary change → motivation fades → old systems return

-So at first, people start strong.
-They make changes, feel progress, and believe they’ve finally broken the cycle.
+At first, you come out strong.
+You make changes, see some progress, and start to believe you’ve finally broken the cycle.

-But eventually, the emotional intensity fades.
-And when it does, the underlying system reasserts itself.
+But sooner or later, that emotional intensity fades.
+And when it does, the underlying system starts running the show again.

 That’s why so many people: